Ironhack-Data-Madrid-Enero-2021/W3-pipelines-project/README.md

 * The following data pipeline stages should be covered: acquisition, wrangling, analysis, and reporting.
 * You must demonstrate all the topics we covered in the chapter (functions, list comprehensions, string operations, etc) in your processing of the data.
 * There should be some data set that gets imported and some result that gets exported.
-* Your code should be saved in a Python executable file (.py), your data should be saved in a folder named data, and your results should be saved in a folder named output.
+* Your code should be saved in a Python executable file (.py), your data should be saved in a folder named data or src, and your results should be saved in a folder named output.
 * You should also include a README.md file that describes the steps you took and your thought process as you built your data pipeline.

 ## TO DO's